rpearce/robertwpearce.com/posts/2015-01-28-riotjs-example.md

 ---
 author: "Robert Pearce"
 authorTwitter: "@RobertWPearce"
-title:       RiotJS Example
-date:        2015-01-28
-image:       /images/riotjs.jpg
-description: A quick-dive in to RiotJS, with examples.
+description: "A quick-dive in to RiotJS, with examples."
+image: "/images/riotjs.jpg"
-keywords:    riotjs, riot.js, riotjs tutorial, tutorial, javascript
+keywords: "riotjs, riot.js, riotjs tutorial, tutorial, javascript"
+title: "RiotJS Example"
 ---

 When I look at any of the myriad JavaScript UI libraries out there, I now ask two questions: